JamesDHW/Article---Gatsby-Blog/README.md

 ```
 <br>

 If you're looking to find the schema for your Gatsby site, you can go to [http://localhost:8000/___graphql](http://localhost:8000/___graphql) to play around with the sandbox and find what the queries should look like.
-You can then copy and paste the correct query that you want to pass in to your component into your code.
+You can then copy and paste the correct query that you want to pass into your component into your code.

 Let's return to `index.js` (if you've already added something there) and add a query to the page which will grab all the information we need to show our blog summaries: